 The echocardiographic findings suggestive of PE and the diagnostic approach to hemodynamically unstable patients, as well as the indications for thrombolytic therapy and its alternative, embolectomy, are discussed separately.
 (See "Clinical presentation, evaluation, and diagnosis of the nonpregnant adult with suspected acute pulmonary embolism", section on 'Echocardiography' and "Clinical presentation, evaluation, and diagnosis of the nonpregnant adult with suspected acute pulmonary embolism", section on 'Hemodynamically unstable patients' and "Fibrinolytic (thrombolytic) therapy in acute pulmonary embolism and lower extremity deep vein thrombosis", section on 'Hemodynamically unstable patients' and 'Embolectomy' below.)

 Respiratory support — Supplemental oxygen should be administered to target an oxygen saturation ≥90 percent.
 Severe hypoxemia, hemodynamic collapse, or respiratory failure should prompt consideration of intubation and mechanical ventilation.
 Importantly, patients with coexistent right ventricle failure are prone to hypotension following intubation.
 Thus, in this population, it may be prudent to consult an expert in cardiovascular anesthesia and high plateau pressures should be avoided.
 The principles of intubation, mechanical ventilation, and extracorporeal membrane oxygenation (which has been used successfully in severely ill patients with refractory hypoxemia and/or hypotension), are discussed separately.
-(See "Induction agents for rapid sequence intubation outside the operating room in adults" and "Direct laryngoscopy and endotracheal intubation in adults" and "Overview of mechanical ventilation", section on 'Initiation' and "Extracorporeal membrane oxygenation (ECMO) in adults".)
+(See "Induction agents for rapid sequence intubation in adults outside the operating room" and "Direct laryngoscopy and endotracheal intubation in adults" and "Overview of mechanical ventilation", section on 'Initiation' and "Extracorporeal membrane oxygenation (ECMO) in adults".)

 Hemodynamic support — The precise threshold that warrants hemodynamic support depends upon the patient’s baseline blood pressure and whether there is clinical evidence of hypoperfusion (eg, change in mental status, diminished urine output).
 In general, we prefer small volumes of intravenous fluid (IVF), usually 500 to 1000 mL of normal saline, followed by vasopressor therapy should perfusion fail to respond to IVF.